How to Apply

 NOTE: This program is available to all eligible UGA students.
 During the August-September admissions cycle, we only accept applications for the Fellows program.
 During the December-January admission cycle, if you are a Terry student, you may apply to both the Leadership Fellows and Leadership Scholars programs, but you will ultimately be accepted to only one.

 A Certificate in Personal and Organizational Leadership adds valuable leadership expertise to your resume.
 This program focuses on leadership development through academic courses and hands-on service-learning.

 - Program Orientation

-Each fall students will attend a half day ropes course to enhance team building.
+Each fall, students attend a half-day ropes course to enhance team-building.